danielduberg/irob_assignment_1/README.md

 ```

 When that happens you should call the explore action server again to get a new path, and do everything over again until the action server returns an empty path and/or the gain is 0, meaning there is nothing new to explore.

+It can be a good idea to limit the frequency of publishing to `/cmd_vel` to somewhere between 10 to 20.
+You can do that using the `rospy.Rate(X)` and then `rate.sleep()` as you did in the tutorials.

 You can do the assignment using two different approaches: